 Why Do People Enjoy Drip Coffee?

-Drip coffee has one key benefit: simplicity.
+Drip coffee brewing has one key benefit: simplicity.
 You literally only need one piece of equipment to make coffee, along with some disposable filters.
-This means it’s a lot less hands-on, and you can simply press a button, and you'll get a good cup of coffee.
+This means it’s a lot less hands-on, and you can simply press a button, and you'll get a perfect cup of coffee.

-Drip coffee is also really affordable.
+Many people also appreciate that drip coffee is really affordable.
 Once you’ve paid for the machine, it's very little for filters and coffee grounds, so you can have a good quality coffee every day.
-The flavor of drip coffee may not be as rich as a pour over brew, but it’s still smooth and tasty.
+Plus, it can make several servings at once if you load it with more grounds.

 How Baristas Make Drip Coffees

-There are two main methods for making drip coffees:
+There are two methods for making drip coffees:

 You should use roughly 200ml of water per cup with about 7-10 grams of coffee.
 A special filter is used with drip bags which is entirely natural, so it doesn't matter if it touches the water in your cup.